dra27/ocaml/release-info/howto.md

 make -B configure
 git commit -a -m "last commit before tagging $VERSION"

-# update VERSION with the new release; for example,
+# update AC_INIT in configure.ac with the new release; for example,
 #   4.07.0+dev9-2018-06-26 => 4.07.0+rc2
 # Update ocaml-variants.opam with new version.
 # Update \year in manual/src/macros.hva